 Why did you join PayPay?

 I started taking interest in PayPay when I won the “10 Billion Yen Giveaway Campaign” and received a PayPay Bonus of 100,000 yen.
-At that time, I was using multiple QR payment services, but PayPay became my go-to after this campaign.
+At that time, I was using multiple code payment services, but PayPay became my go-to after this campaign.
 I decided to join PayPay because as I saw the PayPay app become more convenient with new features added day by day, I realized that I wanted to ride this wave and see firsthand how the service would expand.